Age of students

-The IB programme is designed to provide students with a well-rounded, holistic education that prepares them for success in an increasingly interconnected world.
+The IB programmes are designed to provide students with a well-rounded, holistic education that prepares them for success in an increasingly interconnected world.
 It focuses on developing critical thinking, intercultural understanding, and a sense of international-mindedness in students.

 We also understand that choosing a school for your child is an important decision, and we want to assure you that we will be providing support and resources to help your child make the transition.
 Our school is a community of learners, and we encourage parents to be active participants in their child's education.

 If you're interested in learning more about the IB programme and how it will be implemented at our school, please contact us to schedule a tour or to speak with one of our administrators.